pgailinas/videoqa-representation-comparison/docs/05_Generate_CLIP_Text_Representations.md

 - Shared `clip_text` representations are generated once and reused by the representation-based VideoQA methods.
 - Notebook 07 combines these text representations with either `clip_video` or `autoencoder_video` representations using the configured scoring or classifier method.
 - Development mode generates representations for a reproducible sample of annotation records from the configured evaluation split.
-- Full-dataset mode generates representations for all available NExT-QA annotation records and writes the reusable shared artifacts to Google Drive.
+- Full-dataset mode generates representations for all available NExT-QA annotation records and writes the shared artifacts to Google Drive.